johnpapa/angular-styleguide/README.md

     *Why?*: Logic in a service can more easily be isolated in a unit test, while the calling logic in the controller can be easily mocked.

     *Why?*: Removes dependencies and hides implementation details from the controller.

+    *Why?*: Keeps the controller slim, trim, and focused.

   ```javascript